Lautaro-Garcia/counsel-spotify/README.md

 [Ivy](https://github.com/abo-abo/swiper)

+## Notes on Spotify Web API authentication

+You'll need to [register an application](https://developer.spotify.com/my-applications) in Spotify in order to obtain a client id and a client secret.
+Then, you'll have to set the variables
+`counsel-spotify-client-id` and `counsel-spotify-client-secret` variables with your credentials to start using the search feature

 ## How to use it

 This package exposes three search functions `counsel-spotify-search-track`, `counsel-spotify-search-album` and `counsel-spotify-search-artist`.
 The options are fetched from